Law-AI/semantic-segmentation/README.md

 ## Introduction
 This is the repository for the paper titled "Identification of Rhetorical Roles of Sentences in Indian Legal Judgments" which is to be presented at the <a href="https://jurix2019.oeg-upm.net/index.html">International Conference on Legal Knowledge and Information Systems (JURIX) 2019</a>.

 Every sentence in a court case document can be assigned a rhetorical (semantic) role, such as 'Arguments', 'Facts', 'Ruling by Present Court', etc. The task of assigning rhetorical roles to individual sentences in a document is known as semantic segmentation.
 We have developed a deep neural model (Hierarchical BiLSTM CRF) for automatic segmentation of Indian court case documents.
 A single document is represented as a sequence of sentences.
+We have used 7 labels for this task: Arguments, Precedent, Statutes, Facts, Ratio Decidendi, Ruling of Lower Court, Ruling of Present Court.

 We make available